YIZHE12/music_recom/README.md

 <img src = images/loss.png height = 60>

 You may propose to use Singular Value Decomposition(SVD) to solve this problem.
 However, as our matrix A is very sparse, SVD will likely to propose an all zero solution.
-In reality, it is often used Weighted Matrix Factorization.
+In reality, it is often used Weighted Matrix Factorization: A sum over observed entries and a sum over unobserved entries (treated as zeroes).

 <img src = images/WFM1.png height = 100>

 <img src = images/WFM2.png height = 50>

+Common algorithms to minimize the objective function include:

+1. Stochastic gradient descent (SGD)

+2. Weighted Alternating Least Squares (WALS)

+WALS converge faster and handle the unobserved entries better.

+One of the main issue of collobrative filtering is cold-start problem: for item or user that it hasn't seen before.

+This is often been solved by:

+#### Projection in WALS

+One iteration in WALS: the user embeddings are kept fixed, and the system solves for the embedding of item.
+The same can be done for a new user.

+#### Averaging

+The system can approximate its embedding by averaging the embeddings of items from the same category

 ### Content-based collobrative filtering